David Haye: Haye vs. Wladimir Klitschko

 Haye vs. Klitschko was the first heavyweight unification fight since Klitschko and Sultan Ibragimov fought back in 2008, when Klitschko beat Ibragimov and added the WBO title to his IBF title.
 Klitschko defeated Haye by unanimous decision (UD) to become the unified WBA (Super), IBF, WBO, and The Ring heavyweight champion.
 Klitschko and Haye agreed to a 50–50 split of the purse and Haye was allotted 7,000 seats at the venue.
 Klitschko dominated the fight, statistically outlanding Haye nearly 2 to 1.
 The three judges scored it 117–109, 118–108, and 116–110 all in favour of Klitschko.
 Haye revealed afterwards that he had a broken toe.
-Both Klitschko and Haye reportedly earned $24 million each for the bout.
+Both Klitschko and Haye reportedly earned $32 million each for the bout.

 Retirement talks and return

 BBC chief Charlie Smith told The Sun on 11 October 2011 that Haye had informed him that he would not be renewing his boxing licence, thus retiring from the sport.
 Haye has had a long-standing plan to retire early.
 After the Harrison fight Haye said his plans to retire before he is 31 had not altered: "I will have achieved what I wanted to achieve – undisputed cruiserweight champion, unify the heavyweight division and then call it a day."
 In December 2010, during the negotiations to fight Klitschko, Haye said if the fight did not happen, "I'll just have to accept that becoming the WBA champion was enough and move on with my life.
 That'll be 20 years of getting punched in the face, which is a long enough time.
 I set my goals and achieved them so unifying the titles is the cherry on the cake but if it doesn't happen it wasn't meant to be and I've just got to get on with my life".

+An authorised biography by Elliot Worsell, Making Haye, was published in late 2011, chronicling Haye's career from its beginnings, when Haye and Worsell befriended one another, up until the aftermath of the Wladimir Klitschko fight.